-Anaphylaxis is an acute, life-threatening hypersensitivity disorder, defined as a generalized, rapidly-evolving, multi-systemic allergic reaction.
+Anaphylaxis is an acute, life-threatening hypersensitivity disorder, defined as a generalized, rapidly evolving, multi-systemic allergic reaction.
 Anaphylactic reactions were classified as IgE-mediated responses, while anaphylactoid reactions as IgE-independent events.
-Physical presentations of anaphylaxis range from mild skin flushing and pruritis to severe respiratory symptoms.
+Physical presentations of anaphylaxis range from mild skin flushing and pruritus to severe respiratory symptoms.
 This activity describes the evaluation and treatment of anaphylaxis and explains the role of the interprofessional team in managing patients with this condition.

-- Outline the importance of improving care coordination among the interprofessional team members to improve outcomes in patients with anaphylaxis.
+Outline the importance of improving care coordination among interprofessional team members to improve outcomes in patients with anaphylaxis.

 Anaphylaxis is a common medical emergency and a life-threatening acute hypersensitivity reaction.
-It can be defined as a rapidly-evolving, generalized, multi-system, allergic reaction.
+It can be defined as a rapidly evolving, generalized, multi-system allergic reaction.
 Without treatment, anaphylaxis is often fatal due to its rapid progression to respiratory collapse.
-Historically speaking, anaphylactic reactions were categorized as IgE-mediated responses, while anaphylactoid reactions were categorized as IgE-independent events.
-Recently, these terms have been consolidated to a single diagnosis of anaphylaxis.
+Historically, anaphylactic reactions were categorized as IgE-mediated responses, while anaphylactoid reactions were categorized as IgE-independent events.
+Recently, these terms have been consolidated into a single diagnosis of anaphylaxis.
 Regardless of causation, the resultant clinical state and treatment for each reaction are identical; therefore, this unified terminology is currently the accepted vernacular.

 Common inciting sources may include exposure to certain medications, foods, or insect stings.
 Immunotherapy injections directed at improving overall allergic response can induce a hyper-acute reaction.
 Latex hypersensitivity is occurring in increased prevalence, and as with any hypersensitivity, anaphylaxis is an inherent risk.
 Occasionally the offending agent is not identified; these reactions are identified as idiopathic anaphylaxis.